slu-openGIS/compstatr/README.md

 > yearList17 <- cs_load_year(path = "data/raw/2017")
 ```

+Once data are downloaded, they need to be validated and standardized
+before proceeding with analysis.

+### Data Preparation

+Both the data downloaded manually as well as the tables scraped from
-The SLMPD are inconsistently organized, and problems that need to be
+SLMPD’s website are inconsistently organized.
+Problems that need to be
 addressed prior to collapsing a year-list into a single object can be
 identified with `cs_validate()`: